VeikkoAJ/Ebike-Battery-Range-Estimator/README.md

 **LCD Display**
 The LCD display is mounted vertically on the bike frame, because the frame wasn't wide enough for a 16\*2 display to be mounted horizontally.
 This is why the display is only capable of showing 2 digit numbers per row and unit definitions have to be painted next to the lcd.
 Upside of mounting the display vertically is that a proper battery bar can be dispalyed on it.
 8 extra custom characters (numbers 2,4,5,6,7,8,9 and a "halfbar") are saved to the LCD display.
-A custom function is used for writing to the display, found at [CustomChar.c](https://github.com/VeikkoAJ/Ebike-Battery-Range-Estimator/blob/main/EbikeBatteryRangeEstimator/CustomChar.c).
+A custom function is used to print numbers to the display.
+Custom symbols can be  found at [CustomChar.c](https://github.com/VeikkoAJ/Ebike-Battery-Range-Estimator/blob/main/EbikeBatteryRangeEstimator/CustomChar.c)

 ## Used parts and modules
 * **Arduino Nano 3.0**